 3. Redirect your traffic through the remote server.

-This allows you to overcome VPN blocks and access the content of your choice.
 However, using SSH tunnels may cause a slowdown in browsing speed, so it's not ideal for streaming or torrenting.
 If you want to try this method, contact your VPN provider for help with the setup process.
 They can guide you through the necessary steps to configure SSH tunnels properly.

-FAQs on How to Bypass VPN Blocks
+FAQs on How To Bypass VPN Blocks

 What is a VPN blocker?